 All Permittees shall report their status towards compliance with trash requirements of this Order annually in the Annual Progress Report.
 Permittees shall adhere to the milestone and final compliance deadline below:

-Interim milestone – Within 4 years from the effective date of this Order, Permittees shall install, operate, and maintain Full Capture Systems (Track 1) or equivalent measures (Track 2) for 50 percent or more of the priority land use areas and equivalent alternate land use areas.
+Interim milestone – Within 1 years from the effective date of this Order, Permittees shall install, operate, and maintain Full Capture Systems (Track 1) or equivalent measures (Track 2) for 50 percent or more of the Priority Land Use areas and Equivalent Alternate Land Use areas.
+If the Permittee does not expect to achieve this interim milestone, they must submit a report, within 90 days of the effective date of this Order, that proposes an alternate interim requirement, subject to the approval of the Executive Officer. .

-Final compliance – By December 2, 2030, Permittees shall install, operate, and maintain Full Capture Systems (Track 1) or equivalent measures (Track 2) for 100 percent of the priority land use areas, designated land use areas, and equivalent alternate land use areas, except for those designated land use areas that have been issued a time schedule by the Santa Ana Water Board.
-In no case may the final compliance date in a time schedule for a designated land use areas be longer than ten years from the determination by the Santa Ana Water Board to designate a land use or location as a designated land use.
+Final compliance – By December 2, 2030, Permittees shall install, operate, and maintain Full Capture Systems (Track 1) or equivalent measures (Track 2) for 100 percent of the Priority Land Use areas, Designated Land Use areas, and Equivalent Alternate Land Use areas, except for those designated land use areas that have been issued a separate compliance date by the Santa Ana Water Board.
+In no case may the final compliance date in a time schedule for a designated land use areas be longer than ten years from the date the Executive Officer designates a land use or location as a significant trash generating land use.

+Permittees shall demonstrate measurable progress toward compliance on an annual basis, such as incremental installation of controls or trash load reductions, sufficient to achieve full compliance by the final deadline.

 RECEIVING WATER LIMITATIONS

 Discharges of pollutants in runoff from the Permittees’ MS4s must not cause or contribute to a condition of nuisance or exceedances of water quality standards (as defined by Beneficial Uses and Water Quality Objectives contained in Chapters 3 and 4 of the Basin Plan and by other applicable state water quality control plans, and amendments thereto, or in federal regulations, including but not limited to 40 CFR sections 131.36 [National Toxics Rule] and 131.38 [California Toxics Rule]) for surface waters.
 Discharges from the MS4 that cause or contribute to the violation of receiving water limitations are prohibited.

-Discharges of pollutants in runoff from the Permittees’ MS4s must use timely, iterative implementation of control measures and best management practices (BMPs) and other actions to reduce pollutants in discharges according to the conditions and provisions of this Order.
-If a condition of nuisance or exceedances of water quality standards persist, despite implementing control measures and BMPs and other actions, the responsible Permittees must achieve compliance with receiving water limitations according to section VI.E below.
+Discharges of pollutants in runoff from the Permittees’ MS4s must use timely iterative implementation of control measures and BMPs and other actions to reduce pollutants in discharges according to the conditions and provisions of this Order.
+Permittees must implement control measures and other actions to reduce pollutants in the discharges in accordance with their stormwater management program and its components and other requirements of this Order including any modifications.
+The Permittees’ stormwater management program and its components shall be designed to achieve compliance with receiving water limitations.
+If exceedances of receiving water limitations persist, notwithstanding implementation of the Permittees’ stormwater management program and its components and other requirements of this Order, the Permittee shall ensure compliance with discharge prohibitions and receiving water limitations by complying with the following procedure: